 The International Mineralogical Association is an umbrella organisation uniting professional associations from 38 countries, and its quadrennial meeting is the largest global forum for making contacts and exchanging information with mineral scientists from around the globe.
 The 22nd meeting in Melbourne, Australia, will be the first such meeting held in Australia and only the second in the southern hemisphere.
 The meeting will be hosted by the Geological Society of Australia, and held in the Melbourne Convention and Exhibition Centre, between 13–17 of August, 2018.

-The conference, bracketed by opening and closing ceremonies, will last five days, each featuring a plenary lecture by an eminent speaker and several parallel sessions of shorter oral presentations spanning a diverse range of mineralogical topics.
-Additional science content, changing on a daily basis, will be presented in extensive poster halls, with refreshments provided in the early evening to stimulate and inspire lively discussion.
-An introductory icebreaker and a conference dinner in a grand setting will be high spots of the social programme.
+The meeting, bracketed by opening and closing ceremonies, will last five days, each featuring a plenary lecture by an eminent speaker and several parallel sessions of shorter oral presentations spanning a diverse range of mineralogical topics.
+Additional science content, changing on a daily basis, will be presented in the poster hall, with refreshments available in the early evening to stimulate and inspire lively discussion.
+An introductory icebreaker and a gala dinner in a grand setting will be high spots of the social programme.
 We will be running exhibition halls through the whole meeting, at which delegates can explore the commercial stands of instrument manufacturers, professional organisations, publishers and mineral dealers, and chat to exhibitors.
 Small meeting rooms in the centre will host business meetings for various committees of the IMA and other organisations.

 Field trips before and after the conference will give delegates a mineralogists’ eye view of a range of exotic Australasian landscapes, and we will also be organising and facilitating less scientifically oriented activities for accompanying persons, in the fascinating city of Melbourne and its hinterland.